Advanced Level Residencies

 The OC Tap Festival Residencies are immersive experiences that are designed to elevate and provide tap dancers the opportunity to intimately study with a master tap dance artist, gain insight to their artistic process and approach, all while learning an original piece of work.

-The residencies are audition based and up to 15 advanced level tap dancers per residency will be hand selected by Sarah and Leo.
+The residencies are audition based and in keeping the residencies intimate and to offer a one on one experience, only up to 15 advanced level tap dancers per residency will be hand selected by Sarah and Leo.
 Tap Dancers may audition and participate in both residencies.
 You must be fully registered for our Advance/Pro level, in order to participate in our advanced level residencies.
 Our residency programs begin on July 12th, 2023.
 Each residency is $275.00 and includes 7+ hours of intimate rehearsal time, a residency dinner at the beach with the residency master artist, and a featured performance opportunity in our professional festival concert, which will be accompanied by live music!

 Sarah Reich Residency